niieani/gpt-tokenizer/README.md

 [![Play with gpt-tokenizer](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/gpt-tokenizer-tjcjoz?fontsize=14&hidenavigation=1&theme=dark)

-`gpt-tokenizer` is a highly optimized Token Byte Pair Encoder/Decoder for GPT-2, GPT-3, GPT-3.5 and GPT-4 designed for JavaScript applications.
+`gpt-tokenizer` is a highly optimized Token Byte Pair Encoder/Decoder for all OpenAI's models (including those used by GPT-2, GPT-3, GPT-3.5 and GPT-4), written in TypeScript.
 OpenAI's GPT models utilize byte pair encoding to transform text into a sequence of integers before feeding them into the model.
-This package is a JavaScript implementation of OpenAI's original Python encoder/decoder, which can be found [here](https://github.com/openai/gpt-2).

-This package is a fork of [latitudegames/GPT-3-Encoder](https://github.com/latitudegames/GPT-3-Encoder), improving on various aspects, such as:
+This package started off as a fork of [latitudegames/GPT-3-Encoder](https://github.com/latitudegames/GPT-3-Encoder), but then in version 2.0 was rewritten from scratch by porting @dmitry-brazhenko's [SharpToken](https://github.com/dmitry-brazhenko/SharpToken), and adding additional features.

-- Adding generator versions of both decoder and encoder
+As of 2023, it is the most feature-complete, open-source GPT tokenizer on NPM.
+It implements some unique features, such as:

-- Providing the ability to decode an asynchronous stream of data (using `decodeAsyncGenerator` and `decodeGenerator` with any iterable input)
+- Support for all current OpenAI models (available encodings: `r50k_base`, `p50k_base`, `p50k_edit` and `cl100k_base`)
-- Removing the global cache to prevent memory leaks
+- Generator function versions of both the decoder and encoder
-- Adding a highly performant `isWithinTokenLimit` function to assess token limit without encoding the entire text
+- Provides the ability to decode an asynchronous stream of data (using `decodeAsyncGenerator` and `decodeGenerator` with any iterable input)
-- Improving overall performance by eliminating transitive arrays
+- No global cache (no accidental memory leaks, as with the original GPT-3-Encoder implementation)
-- Including precomputed `bpeRanks`
+- Includes a highly performant `isWithinTokenLimit` function to assess token limit without encoding the entire text
-- Adding type-checking
+- Improves overall performance by eliminating transitive arrays
-- Fixing minor bugs (thanks to TypeScript)
+- Adds type-checking
 - Works in the browser out-of-the-box

 ## Installation